| Title: | Additional Operators to Help You Write Cleaner R Code |

 Ben Wiseman, [email protected]

-# Overwrite elements that match regex: x <- c("a1b", "b1", "c", "d0") # overwrite any element containing a number x %regex<-% c("\\d+", "x") print(x) # "x" "b" "c" "x"
+x <- c("a1b", "b1", "c", "d0") # overwrite any element containing a digit x %regex<-% c("\\d+", "x") print(x) # "x" "b" "c" "x"x <- c("a1b", "b1", "c", "d0") # overwrite any element containing a digit x %regex<-% c("\\d+", "x") print(x) # "x" "b" "c" "x"

-This takes two arguments just like gsub
+This takes two arguments, just like gsub: a pattern and a replacement.

-use %regex<-%
+portion), use %regex<-% instead.

-x %regex=% value
+x %regex=% valuex %regex=% value

 x |